 Varonis Unveils One-Click Permissions Comparison and Analysis for Salesforce

-Data security leader adds game-changing new features for Salesforce admins, saving them hours in their day while improving Salesforce security posture

-/EIN News/ -- NEW YORK, Sept.
-13, 2022 (GLOBE NEWSWIRE) -- Varonis Systems, Inc. (Nasdaq: VRNS), a pioneer in data security and analytics, today announced a force multiplier for Salesforce admins — one-click permissions comparison and analysis.
+NEW YORK, Sept.
+13, 2022 (GLOBE NEWSWIRE) -- Varonis Systems, Inc. VRNS, a pioneer in data security and analytics, today announced a force multiplier for Salesforce admins — one-click permissions comparison and analysis.

 These new features strengthen Varonis' Salesforce security and compliance solution, which helps customers identify risky misconfigurations, discover sensitive data, and detect internal and external threats to SaaS data.